 - a.
 Filing annual reports including the HEADS Data Survey, the Accreditation Audit, the Affirmation Statement, and, if a free-standing theatre institution, the Supplemental Annual Report;

 - b.
 Seeking Plan Approval for any new or proposed curricula;

 - c.
 Requesting review of any substantive changes;

 - d.
 Responding as specified to any current and ongoing request(s) of the Commission;

 - e.
-Filing a Notice of Intention to Apply for continuation of accredited institutional membership as required by NAST procedures and protocols or by the Commission;
+Filing a Notice of Intention to Apply form for continuation of accredited institutional membership as required by NAST procedures and protocols or by the Commission; and

 - f.
 Responding as specified to any current and ongoing request(s) of the NAST staff regarding matters that fall within the responsibilities of staff.
 A request for postponement will not be considered unless the institution is current in all respects with its NAST obligations, as outlined above.